-Sohu's principal commitments consist of obligations under various operating leases for office facilities.
-Operating leases commitments will increase due to continued growth in operations and staffing.
-Sohu expects that capital expenditures in 2000 and 2001 will primarily consist of purchases of additional servers, computer software, workstations, technological improvements to network infrastructure and strategic joint ventures or acquisitions.
+Our principal commitments consist of obligations under various operating leases for office facilities.
+We expect that capital expenditures in 2001 will primarily consist of purchases of additional servers, computer software, workstations and technological improvements to network infrastructure.

-Sohu believes that current cash and cash equivalents will be sufficient to meet anticipated significant increases in working capital (net cash used in operating activities), commitments and capital expenditures cash needs for at least the next twelve months.
-Sohu may, however, require additional cash resources due to changed business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
+We believe that current cash and cash equivalents will be sufficient to meet anticipated increases in working capital (net cash used in operating activities), commitments and capital expenditures cash needs for at least the next twelve months.
+We may, however, require additional cash resources due to changed business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
 If these sources are insufficient to satisfy cash requirements, we may seek to sell additional equity or debt securities or to obtain a credit facility.
-The sale of additional equity or convertible debt securities could result in additional dilution to shareholders.
-The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financial covenants that would restrict operations.
-Sohu cannot be assured that financing will be available in amounts or on terms acceptable to us, if at all.
+The sale of additional equity or convertible debt securities could result in additional dilution to stockholders.
+The incurrence of indebtedness would result in debt service obligations and could result in operating and financial covenants that would restrict operations.
+Financing may not be available in amounts or on terms acceptable to us, if at all.

-Chinese regulations limit Sohu's ability to convert renminbi into foreign currency for capital items.
+Chinese regulations limit our ability to convert renminbi into foreign currency for capital items.
 While operations in China are currently a net user of cash, the ability to use future cash generated in China for expenditures outside of China may be restricted.
 If the renminbi were to decline in value, our revenues in US dollar terms would be reduced.